dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 Notice that the `ApplicationContext` does not contain any code to load state information.
 Currently its only role is only to manage the application's state provided on initialization via its `constructor`.
 However as the requirements for the application become more advanced the `ApplicationContext` could make requests to fetch and modify data from a remote service or local storage mechanism.

-Now that we have moved state management to a dedicated module, we need a way to initialize the state and connect it to sections of our application.
-We will initialize state by creating and registering an `Injector`.
+Now that we have moved state management to a dedicated module, we need a way to register the state and connect it to sections of our application.
+We will do this by creating a registry and registering the `ApplicationContext` injector.

 {% section %}